From $55K Living Paycheck-to-Paycheck to $165K in Reserves: The 12-Week System

 Day 4-7: Found the 20%

-Dmitri ran an expense audit to find an excess of $42K.
+Dmitri ran an expense audit to see where the $42K was going.

 Current expenses: